aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 ![scenario-1-module-1-Picture3](../../images/scenario-1-module-1-Picture3.png)

-5. Click **Get Password** and use your .pem to access the RDP administrator password.
+5. Click **Get Password** and select your file .pem (Key Pair), this will decrypt ec2 instance administrator password.
 Keep a copy of the password for your RDP client.
 6. Click **Download Remote Desktop File** and open the file with your RDP client
 7. Use the password from step 5 to authenticate and connect your RDP client to your windows instance

-Note: For detailed instructions on How To connect to your Windows instance using an RDP client ([Connecting to Your Windows Instance](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html))
+Note: For detailed instructions on How To connect to your Windows instance using an RDP client ([Connecting to Your Windows Instance](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html)).

 ![scenario-1-module-1-Picture4](../../images/scenario-1-module-1-Picture4.png)
 </p></details>